1. When is advisement?

 9. How do I register for independent study or thesis credits?

-Independent study, research and thesis credits (ENVR 399, 499; GEOL 399, 498-99, 699; MSCI 399, 496-499) require an independent study contract (http://registrar.sc.edu/pdf/AS-6up.pdf).
-Student and advisor (or instructor) should complete all fields in the contract except Section and CRN, then bring the completed document to Jones 108 for processing.
-The Student Services Office will fill in the Section, CRN and signature of Department chair/Area of Course Head, then contact the student to bring the contract to the Dean’s Office (110 Flinn Hall.)
+Independent study, research, internship and thesis credits (ENVR 399, 499; GEOL 399, 498-99, 699; MSCI 399, 495-499) require an independent study contract (https://www.sc.edu/about/offices_and_divisions/registrar/documents/undergraduate-independent-study-contract.pdf).
+While the student and instructor are completing all of the fields in the contract, please contact the Undergraduate Coordinator (Sheri Foxworth, Foxworth@sc.edu) and request a CRN and section number for the specific class.
+You must provide Sheri with: Course number, Instructor name and ID, and semester in which the course will be taken.
+She will provide the Section and CRN for you to enter on the form.
+When completed and signed by student and instructor, bring or send via email the completed document to Jones 108 for processing.
+The Undergraduate Director will sign for the Department chair/Area of Course Head, then contact the student to send the contract to the Dean’s Office (110 Flinn Hall.)

 10. How do I take courses somewhere else and transfer the credits back to USC?

-Students wishing to take summer courses at another USC campus or another college must complete a Transient Enrollment Form (http://registrar.sc.edu/pdf/SPT.pdf).
-The form requires signatures from the student, the advisor, and Dean Knapp, and must be completed before the student can enroll in the course.
-Students may not seek to retake a course which already appears on their transcript, either as a failing grade or as a withdrawal.
+Students wishing to take summer courses at another USC campus or another college must complete a Special Enrollment Request Form (also referred as a Transient Student Enrollment Form) (https://www.sc.edu/about/offices_and_divisions/registrar/documents/special-enrollment-request.pdf).
+The form requires signatures from the student, the advisor, and the CAS Undergraduate Dean’s office in Flinn Hall, and must be completed before the student can enroll in the course.
+Students may not seek to retake a course which already appears on their transcript, unless the course appears as a W (withdrawal) on their transcript.

-See the Transfer Work tables on the Registrar’s website (http://registrar.sc.edu/html/TransferWork/transfertable.stm) to determine how courses taken at other institutions will transfer to USC.
+See the Transfer Work tables on the Registrar’s website : Transfer Work (https://www.sc.edu/about/offices_and_divisions/registrar/transfer_credits/index.php ) to determine how courses taken at other institutions will transfer to USC.

 11. What are overlay courses?

-For more clarification, consult your specific major checklist or talk with the Student Services staff in Jones 108.
+For more clarification, consult your specific major checklist or talk with your advisor or see here: https://www.sc.edu/about/offices_and_divisions/provost/academicpriorities/undergradstudies/carolinacore/courses/

 12. What is a senior records check and how do I get one?

 The senior records check is a meeting with the Dean’s office staff to make sure a student has met all requirements for graduation.
-Students who have completed 90 credit hours or are within two semesters of graduation should make an appointment with their advisor to fill out a Major Program Card (available in Jones 108).
-The next step is to bring the card to the Dean’s Office (110 Flinn Hall) for the senior records check; appointments can be scheduled online: http://www.sc.edu/advising/artsandsciences/ and click on Student Services.
+Students who have completed 90 credit hours or are within two semesters of graduation should make an appointment with their advisor to fill out a Major Program Card (available in Jones 108 or advisor may email UG Coordinator for an electronic copy).
+The next step is to call Dean’s Office at 803-777-2993 or visit them in Flinn Hall 110 to schedule an appointment.
+You must bring the completed and signed Major Program Card to the senior records check appointment.

 Note that Marine Science, Environmental Science and Geophysics majors need 128 credits, including electives, to graduate; Geological Sciences and Environmental Studies need 120 credit hours.
 PEDU courses do not count toward graduation.